DanSti4410/CIS453LUnit4Project/react_spa - Copy/README.md

-# Project Purpose - The purpose of this projhect is to build an application using REACT components and show the functionality as well as aesthetics of the webpage.
+# Project Purpose - The purpose of this project is to build an application using REACT components and show the functionality as well as aesthetics of the webpage.

 # Getting Started with Create React App